-The measure focuses on follow-up blood testing for patients that were not within the therapeutic range at the time of discharge from the hospital to their home.
+This is a new hybrid eMeasure that collects data from both electronic health records and Medicare administrative claims.
+Warfarin continues to be widely prescribed.
+It has a narrow therapeutic range, and it needs to be monitored closely to lower the risk of complications such as thrombosis or bleeding.
+This measure focuses on follow-up blood testing for patients who were not within the therapeutic range at the time of discharge from the hospital to their home.
 The Committee had concerns about how the therapeutic range was selected for the measure because the studies provided as evidence select a variety of ranges.
 The developers noted that recommended INR range varies based on the patient's condition(s).
-The developers provided a systematic review and several studies that directly address the importance of close monitoring and explained the INR therapeutic range for this measure was selected by an expert panel as a conservative estimate of the target value, but there is no clear standard.
+The developers provided a systematic review and several studies that directly address the importance of close monitoring and explained that the INR therapeutic range for this measure was selected by an expert panel as a conservative estimate of the target value, but there is no clear standard.
 There was also concern over how the 14-day period was chosen.
-The developers noted this time period was chosen based upon the American College of Chest Physician Guidelines recommendations stating that if a patient had a slightly out-of-range INR they should be retested within 7-15 days.
+The developers chose this time period based upon the American College of Chest Physician Guidelines which recommend that patients who have a slightly out-of-range INR should be retested within 7-15 days.
 The Committee raised concerns about patients included in the measure who have died or were readmitted within the 14 days of discharge because they did not have their INR checked or were on the wrong dose of warfarin.
-The developers explained that very few people died; these numbers would not have a significant impact on the measure and they would not be able to determine the reasons patients are readmitted (readmissions comprise 25 percent of exclusions).
+The developers explained that very few people died; these numbers would not have a significant impact on the measure; and they would not be able to determine the reasons why patients are readmitted

+(readmissions comprise 25% of exclusions).
 There were concerns about the reliability of the measure because of the small sample size (100 cases selected from 326) collected from each hospital because of the exclusion criteria.
 In addition, a portion of the data collected for this eMeasure must be collected through other methods which may create an implementation challenge.
-The Committee also expressed concern over the potential unintended consequences of encouraging people to use new oral anticoagulants that do not require monitoring which are more expensive and where complications such as bleeding are more difficult to treat.
-In addition, they cited the difficulty in following up with patients once they have been discharged from the hospital.
-The developer added that the purpose of the measure was to place the responsibility on the hospital to ensure a proper care transition at discharge, particularly for high-risk patients who are started on anticoagulants that can have a narrow therapeutic range.
-Despite these concerns, the committee agreed the measure meets the NQF criteria for endorsement.
+The Committee also expressed concern over the potential unintended consequences of encouraging people to use new, more expensive oral anticoagulants that do not require monitoring and that make treating complications such as bleeding more difficult.
+In addition, Committee members cited the potential difficulty in following up with patients once they have been discharged from the hospital.
+The developer added that the purpose of the measure is to place the responsibility on the hospital to ensure a proper care transition at discharge, particularly for high-risk patients who are started on anticoagulants that can have a narrow therapeutic range.
+Despite these concerns, the Committee agreed that the measure meets the NQF criteria for endorsement.

-2723: Wrong-Patient Retract-and-Reorder (WP-RAR) Measure (Montefiore Health System)
+2723: Wrong-Patient Retract-and-Reorder (WP-RAR) Measure (Montefiore Health System): Endorsed

 Description: A Wrong-Patient Retract-and-Reorder (WP-RAR) event occurs when an order is placed on a patient within an EHR, is retracted within 10 minutes, and then the same clinician places the same order on a different patient within the next 10 minutes.
-A Wrong-Patient Retract-and-Reorder rate is calculated by dividing WP-RAR events by total orders examined.; Measure Type: Outcome; Level of Analysis: Facility, Integrated Delivery System, Clinician : Team; Setting of Care: Ambulatory Care : Ambulatory Surgery Center (ASC), Ambulatory Care : Clinician Office/Clinic, Dialysis Facility, Emergency Medical Services/Ambulance, Hospital/Acute Care Facility, Behavioral Health/Psychiatric : Inpatient, Pharmacy, Ambulatory Care : Urg; Data Source: Electronic Clinical Data, Electronic Clinical Data : eElectronic Health Record, Electronic Clinical Data : Imaging/Diagnostic Study, Electronic Clinical Data : Laboratory, Electronic Clinical Data : Pharmacy, Electronic Clinical Data : Registry
+A Wrong-Patient Retract-and-Reorder rate is calculated by dividing WP-RAR events by total orders examined; Measure Type: Outcome; Level of Analysis: Facility, Integrated Delivery System, Clinician: Team; Setting of Care: Ambulatory Care: Ambulatory Care: Clinician Office/Clinic, Dialysis Facility, Emergency Medical Services/Ambulance, Hospital/Acute Care Facility, Behavioral Health/Psychiatric: Inpatient, Pharmacy, Ambulatory Care: Urgent Care; Data Source: Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Electronic Clinical Data: Imaging/Diagnostic Study, Electronic Clinical Data: Laboratory, Electronic Clinical Data: Pharmacy, Electronic Clinical Data: Registry